Retail Banking, Its Types and Economic Impact

 Lastly, Sharia banking conforms to Islamic prohibition against interest rates.
 So borrowers share their profits with the bank instead of paying interest.
 This policy helped Islamic banks avoid the 2008 financial crisis.
 They didn't invest in risky derivatives.
 These banks cannot invest in alcohol, tobacco, and gambling businesses.

 How Retail Banks Work

 Retail banks use the depositors' funds to make loans.
 To make a profit, banks charge higher interest rates on loans than they pay on deposits.

 The Federal Reserve, the nation's central bank, regulates most retail banks.
-Except for the smallest banks, it requires all other banks to keep around 10% of their deposits in reserve each night.
-They are free to lend out the rest.
 At the end of each day, banks that are short of the Fed's reserve requirement borrow from other banks to make up for the shortfall.
 The amount borrowed is called the fed funds.

 How They Affect the U.S. Economy and You